blynkkk/blynkkk.github.io/BlynkMainOperations.md

 ###For app
 If you need to keep your hardware in sync with Widgets' state even if app is offline use ```Blynk.virtualWrite```.

 Imagine you have a LED Widget connected to the Virtual Pin V1 in the app, and a physical button attached to your hardware.
 When you press a physical button, you would expect to see updated state of the LED Widget in the app.
-To achieve that you need to send ```Blynk.virtualWrite(V1, HIGH)``` when a physical button gets pressed.
+To achieve that you need to send ```Blynk.virtualWrite(V1, 255)``` when a physical button gets pressed.

 [Represent physical button state via LED widget with interrupts](https://github.com/blynkkk/blynk-library/blob/master/examples/More/Sync/ButtonInterrupt/ButtonInterrupt.ino)